zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### visibleInLegend `boolean`

-A value indicating whether to show the point category name (for bubble, donut and pie series) and series name (for other available series types) in the legend.** Available for all series. **
+A value indicating whether to show the point category name (for bubble, donut and pie series) or series name (for other available series types) in the legend.

 #### Example
     <kendo:chart-seriesItem visibleInLegend="visibleInLegend">